Introduction

 2. Visit the Mailbox Provider’s Location:

-– Pay a visit to the mailbox provider’s location in person.
-This allows you to assess the facility and discuss your requirements with their staff.
+– Visit the mailbox provider’s location in person.
+This allows you to assess the facility and discuss your requirements with the staff.

 3. Select the Mailbox Size: